jubbyjl/GameStore/README.md

 ```
 - Go to `https://localhost:7188` to use the app
 - Press Ctrl + C at the command prompt to stop the app

-## Limitations
-- Games do not have display images yet